Books Read in 2025

 attributed to JACQUELINE KENNEDY

-I'm more than ready for a new year of books and reading, and no doubt you are too.
-I have a simple reading goal for 2025: I would like to read from my own bookshelves before acquiring more (but please don't hold me to that 😉).
-Without knowing for sure, I think I have around 70 to 90 books on my shelves that are as yet unread.
-They are a collection that includes brand new, gifts, library sale books, and thrift store finds.
-It never hurts to have a grand pile of possibilities waiting in the wings - it makes me happy to contemplate.
+I'm more than ready for a new year of books and reading.
+And my reading goal for 2025 is simple and loose-knit.
+I want to read from my own bookshelves as much as possible before acquiring more (but please don't hold me to that 😉).
+And I want to tackle the roughly 130 to 150 books currently on my shelves that have never yet been read.
+They include brand new acquisitions, gifts, library sale books, and thrift store finds.
+In my view, it never hurts to have a grand pile waiting in the wings, and it makes me happy to contemplate the possibilities and adventures yet to come.

-I enjoy memoirs, biographies, and inspirational books.
-I like poetry, anthology collections, and artsy/creative books.
+I enjoy memoirs, biographies, and inspirational/spiritual books.
+I like poetry, children's books, anthology collections, and artsy/creative books.
 Fairy tales and a bit of fantasy.
-I like books that tell stories, even when they are nonfiction or full of data.
-I like to know how authors connect to the material they're sharing, how they work it out where they live.
+Books on writing.
+I like books that tell stories, even when they are nonfiction or full of facts and data.
+I like to know how authors relate to the material they're sharing and how they work it out in their own lives.
 I read a lot of novels, including historical fiction—novels based on historical figures and events but told with artistic license.
-And mysteries continue to be a staple in my reading diet.
-From my youth, I have never stopped loving a good mystery - nothing too gruesome, but with lots of page turning twists and unexpected endings and great writing.
+I have a special interest in these in this season of reading.
+And, of course, mysteries and whodunits continue to be a staple in my reading diet.
+Since my youth, I have loved a good mystery - nothing too gruesome, but with lots of page turning twists, unexpected endings, and great writing.

-Some years I'm a slow reader, taking my time with books and savouring them, reading but a few.
-Some years I read voraciously, as in 2024, like I'm starving for the next adventure.
-We'll see how my 2025 reading journey unfolds.
+Some years I'm a slow reader, taking my time with books to savour them, reading but a few.
+Other years I read voraciously, as I did in 2024, almost as if I'm starving for the next adventure into another world.
+We'll see how my reading journey unfolds in 2025.
+Hence, no goals of how many to read by December 31st.

 My Rate List